Exclusive!

 television documentary

-teaser to the rest of the programme, and
+followed by a teaser to the rest of

 An orchestral